-Shared hosting is most popular with smaller websites and blogs, and it’s one of the most common types of hosting because it is the most affordable and easy to set up.
-If your website does not require a large amount of resources or server customization, shared hosting can be the perfect solution for your needs.
+Shared hosting (opens in new tab) is most popular with smaller websites and blogs, and it’s one of the most common types of hosting because it is the most affordable and very user-friendly.
+If your website does not require a large amount of resources or server customization, shared hosting can be the perfect solution for your needs, and your gateway to the world wide web.

 What are the advantages of shared hosting?